neu-cs4530/spring24-project-team-301/README.md

 You will also need to set up Firebase in the backend.
 Follow these steps:

 1. Sign in to the Firebase console > + Add Project > Enter project name > Disable Analytics to simplify setup > Create project > Add a web app (</> icon) > Name app > Register app
 2. This will generate a configuration file with your secrets.
 Store these in the `townService/.env` file.
-Here are the env variable assignments:
+Here are the variable assignments:

 | `.env` variable name          | provided Firebase config variable |
 | ----------------------------- | --------------------------------- |